krithick-j/blog/README.md

 Use the provided `Blog.postman_collection.json` file to test API endpoints:
 1. Open Postman.
 2. Import the `Blog.postman_collection.json` file.
+3. Use the Collection's environment variables for easy access.
-3. Run the requests to test the API.
+4. Run the requests to test the API.

 ### Debugging
 - To debug locally without Docker Compose, use `pdb` or any IDE with debugging capabilities.